beshu-tech/readonlyrest-docs/kibana.md

 ```

 ### Configuring Multi-tenancy
-You can configure an ACL in multi tenancy mode by adding a few ACL blocks containing the `kibana_index` rule.
+You can configure an ACL in multi tenancy mode by adding a few ACL blocks containing the `kibana.index` [rule](https://docs.readonlyrest.com/elasticsearch#kibana).
 See examples and further explanation under our [multi-tenancy guide](examples/multitenancy_guide.md).

 #### Session cookie expiration